 Is Lane Splitting Legal in Hawaii?

-Lane splitting (the practice of driving between lanes), is a maneuver that some motorcyclists use to get through traffic more easily.
+Lane splitting (the practice of driving between lanes) is a maneuver that some motorcyclists use to get through traffic more easily.
 This practice is also commonly referred to as filtering or white lining.
+Although many motorcyclists in Hawaii participate in lane splitting, it is not a legal practice.

 Currently, California is the only state where lane splitting is expressly permitted by law.